Mozilla’s Data Privacy FAQ

 Okay, those first few were softballs.
 What data do you collect?

 Mozilla does collect a limited set of data by default from Firefox that helps us to understand how people use the browser.
-That data is tied to a random identifier rather than your name or email address.
-You can read more about that on our privacy notice and you can read the full documentation for that data collection.
+You can read more about that in our privacy notice and read the full documentation for that data collection.
+We also make our documentation public so that anyone can verify what we say is true, tell us if we need to improve, and have confidence that we aren’t hiding anything.

 Do you collect more data in pre-release versions of Firefox?